Nero Decree: Actions

 The decree was in vain.
 The responsibility for carrying it out fell to Albert Speer, Hitler's Minister of Armaments and War Production.
-According to him, Speer was appalled by the order and lost faith in the dictator.
-Just as von Choltitz had several months earlier, Speer deliberately failed to carry out the order.
+According to him, Speer was appalled by the order and lost faith in the Führer.
+Speer deliberately failed to carry out the order.
 Upon receiving it, he requested to be given exclusive power to implement the plan, instead using his power to convince the generals and Gauleiters to ignore the order.
-Hitler remained unaware of this until the very end of the war, when Speer, while visiting Hitler on 22 April in his Berlin bunker for the last time, admitted to him that he deliberately disobeyed.
-Hitler was angry with his minister, but allowed Speer to leave nonetheless.
+Hitler apparently remained unaware of this until the very end of the war.
+Speer would later claim that during his last ever meeting with Hitler on 22 April in the Berlin Führerbunker, he admitted to having deliberately disobeyed his instructions.
+Hitler was allegedly angry with Speer, but allowed him to leave nonetheless.
+However, Speer's recollection has been disputed by some historians, with Richard J. Evans describing it as "pure invention."
 Hitler committed suicide on 30 April 1945, forty-two days after issuing the order.
-Shortly afterwards, on 7 May 1945, General Alfred Jodl signed the German military surrender, and on 23 May Speer was arrested on the orders of U.S. General Dwight D. Eisenhower, together with the rest of the provisional German government led by Admiral Karl Dönitz, Hitler's successor as head of state.
+Shortly afterwards, on 7 May 1945, General Alfred Jodl signed the German military surrender, and on 23 May Speer was arrested on the orders of U.S. General Dwight D. Eisenhower, together with the rest of the provisional German government led by Grand Admiral Karl Dönitz, Hitler's successor as head of state.